Flip in Blazor Diagram Component

 How to Flip the Connector

-The Flip command is used to mirror selected objects across horizontal, vertical, or both directions on the diagram page.
+The Flip command mirrors selected objects across horizontal, vertical, or both directions on the diagram page.
 This feature allows for quick and easy creation of symmetrical designs or reversed orientations of diagram elements.

-Note: The FlipMode property is applicable only to Nodes and does not affect Connectors.
+Note: The FlipMode property applies only to nodes and does not affect connectors.
 This limitation ensures that connection logic remains intact while allowing individual node elements to be flipped as needed.

 The following code example shows how to flip the connector.